MetNet-CodingClubBCN/DESeq2-analysis-3groups/README.md

-# DESeq2-basic-RNAseq-analysis
+# DESeq2-RNAseq-analysis

-# This Rmarkdown was built for the MetNet Coding Club beginner session on the basic DESeq2 pipeline for RNAseq analysis.
+# This Rmarkdown was built for the MetNet Coding Club experienced session on the basic DESeq2 pipeline for RNAseq analysis.

-For this first example, the following dataset was used: GSE70437
+For this first example, the following dataset was used: GSE231656